-The following instructions are for the Undergraduate Research Center's Undergraduate Research, Scholarship and Creative Activities Conference, however the general concepts will apply to abstracts for similar conferences.
+The following content provides general concepts for abstract writing as well as some information specific to the Undergraduate Research, Scholarship and Creative Activities (URSCA) Conference.
 In the video to the right, Kendon Kurzer, PhD presents guidance from the University Writing Program.
 To see abstracts from previous URC Conferences, visit our Abstract Books Page.
+For specific guidelines for the URSCA Conference, visit the Abstract Submission and Presenter Info page.

-How does an abstract appeal to such a broad audience?
+How does an abstract appeal to a broad audience?

-The audience for the abstract for the Undergraduate Research, Scholarship and Creative Activities Conference (URSCA) covers the broadest possible scope--from expert to lay person.
+The audience for the abstract for the UC Davis Undergraduate Research, Scholarship and Creative Activities (URSCA) Conference consists of the broadest possible scope--from expert to lay person.
 You need to find a comfortable balance between writing an abstract that both shows your knowledge and yet is still comprehensible--with some effort--by lay members of the audience.
 Limit the amount of technical language you use and explain it where possible.
 Always use the full term before you refer to it by acronym Example: DNA double-stranded breaks (DSBs).
 Remember that you are yourself an expert in the field that you are writing about--don't take for granted that the reader will share your insider knowledge.

 What should the abstract include?

-- The research problem that motivates the project.
+- The research problem, question, aim that motivates the project

-- The conclusions reached or, if the research is in progress, what the preliminary results of the investigation suggest, or what the research methods demonstrate.
+- The conclusions reached or, if the research is in progress, what the preliminary results of the investigation are and the next steps to be taken

 SUGGESTED CONTENT STRUCTURE: